Growing cucumbers for your own daily meals is simply exciting!

 We have a very short summer; so; I can only keep one vine.
 However; this variety is very productive; and I have more than enough of supplies for a family of two.

 Each cucumber is weighing at about 220 grams (below picture 21).

-Growing cucumber fruit and building a spray free vegetable garden for a school frugal gardening project is certainly reward-able!
+Growing cucumbers and building a spray free vegetable garden for a school frugal gardening project is certainly reward-able!